 As we’ve discussed in this post, when search engines see enough low quality backlinks to your site, those links affect the reputation of your entire site.

 Cleaning, removing, and getting rid of toxic links is something that’s worth taking action on.
-Hopefully this post provides you with all the tools, options, and steps on how to go about addressing bad backlinks.
+Hopefully this post provides you with all the tools, options, and steps on how to go about addressing bad links.

 Search engines don’t like to take manual actions on sites.
 But, they have to protect users.
 Users and search quality always come first.